h67ma/GnarlyMusicPlayer/README.md

 **A:** All buttons are in the notification, so you can access them everywhere in the system.
 There's no reason to have a copy of them taking space from the main app interface.

 **Q:** Why does the notification use custom layout instead of the standard media one?
 **A:** Let's just say I don't like that "media layout".
-Buttons are too small and there's a timer showing how long ago the notification appeared for some reason.
+Buttons are too small and there's a timer showing how long ago the notification appeared, for reasons unknown to me.

 # Tested on #
 * wt88047/7.1.2/LineageOS 14.1